LoopZ/V8Power/README.txt

                 and Hidden.
     shadow      Add a 3D style shadow.
-    textbox     Draw a textbox style frame with a little padding and margins.
+    textbox     Draw a textbox style frame with a little padding and margins. optionbox	Draw a hidden style optionbox for choices inside a frame.

 -------------------------------------------------------------------------------